 In order to see that $ QE$ is coarsely invariant we use that $E$ is homotopy invariant and then argue as in the proof of Lemma \ref{fewkljlwefewfewfewfwfwef}.

-If $(Z,\cY)$ is a complementary pair in $X$ and $U$ is an entourage of $X$, then we have shown in the proof of Lemma \ref{lefjefewjfieofeifw24} that $(P_{U}(\{Z\}),P_{U}(\cY))$ is a decomposition of the topological bornological space $P_{U}(X)$ into two big families.
-We now use weak excision of $E$ and form the colimit of the resulting push-out diagrams over the entourages $U $ of $X$ in order to conclude that is a push-out diagram.
+Let $X$ be in $\BC$, and let $(Z,\cY)$ be a complementary pair on $X$.
+Let furthermore $U$ be an entourage of $X$.
+We have shown in the proof of Lemma \ref{lefjefewjfieofeifw24} that $(P_{U}(\{Z\}),P_{U}(\cY))$ is a decomposition of the topological bornological space $P_{U}(X)$ into two big families.
+We now use weak excision of $E$ and form the colimit of the resulting push-out diagrams over the coarse entourages $U $ of $X$ in order to conclude that is a push-out diagram.
 We finally use that $ QE$ is coarsely invariant in order to replace $\{Z\}$ by $Z$.